 The Definition:

 Thread count does not indicate quality.
-Instead, thread count is defined as "the number of yarn per square inch".
-However, using thread count to denote quality and has stuck in the American psyche.
+Instead, thread count is defined as "the number of horizontal and vertical threads per square inch".
+However, using thread count to indicate quality has been stuck in the American psyche.

 The Great Marketing Strategy: